-Published under the authority of the Canadian Hydrographic Service Fisheries and Oceans Canada 200 Kent Street, Ottawa, Ontario, Canada, K1A 0E6
+Canadian Hydrographic Service

+Fisheries and Oceans Canada

+200 Kent Street, Ottawa, Ontario, Canada, K1A 0E6

+charts.gc.ca

+chsinfo@dfo-mpo.gc.ca.

-© Her Majesty the Queen in Right of Canada, 2022 Catalogue No. Fs74-45E-PDF ISSN 2816-4652 Ottawa
+© His Majesty the King in Right of Canada, as represented by the Minister of the Department of Fisheries and Oceans, 2022 Catalogue No. Fs74-45E-PDF ISSN 2816-4652 Ottawa